 The bakery is small, the size of just a larger newsstand.
 However, through the glass windows, you can watch freshly baked pretzels coming straight out of the oven.

-Delicious crispy covrigi sprinkled with poppy seeds.
+Covrigi sprinkled with poppy seeds

-Covrigi sprinkled with sunflower seeds.
+Covrigi sprinkled with sunflower seeds

 Covrigi is one of the things you need to taste.
 The offer of different types is wide, so everyone will find something they like.